lgatto/TeachingMaterial/R/rprog.md

 have comparable timings.
 The first function, however, takes much more time.
 This overhead is the result of repeated copies of the list at each iteration: before creating `l` of length `i`, the list of length `i-1` is copied and deleted upon creation of the longer copy.
+The delay would become even more pronounced with increasing `n`.

 **Exercise:** write a parallel version of `f3` using `mclapply` using 2 cores.
 Do you see a 2-fold increase in speed?